susam/tucl/the-unix-command-language.md

 calc | sort | plot
 </pre>

 would fix that.
-Also if smoothing is necessary, the futher amendment
+Also if smoothing is necessary, the further amendment

 <pre>
 calc | sort | spline | plot